ThatNintendoNerd/Smush-Material-Research/albedo_recoloring.md

     <input type="color" id="newAlbedo" name="newAlbedo" value="#B0AFA9">
 </form>

-# Details
+## Details
 This technique approximates well how fully metallic objects are rendered in game (PRM red channel is 1.0) because metallic objects have no diffuse component.
 The results for non metallic materials still match the desired albedo consistently, but there may be discolorations.
 Potential fixes will are discussed in the image editing section.

+### How to Determine Albedo Color
-The albedo values can be copied from the col maps for non skin materials.
+The albedo values can be copied from the Col maps for non skin materials.
 For skin materials, copy paste the values from Cross Mod's albedo rendering mode by taking a screenshot or using a screen color picker.
 This takes into account the fake subsurface scattering effect applied in game.

+### Example Code
 ```c
 // Metals
 final = albedo x specular_light